stoeps13/connections-doc/source/admin/install/t_install_cluster.md

     -   AIX or Linux: Connections set-up\\HCL\_Connections\_Install\\HCLConnections\\repository.config
     -   Windows: Connections set-up\\HCL\_Connections\_Install\\HCLConnections\\repository.config
+    !!! note
-    **Note:** Installation Manager might ask you to upgrade the Installation Manager.
+    Installation Manager might ask you to upgrade the Installation Manager.
 Connections bundles only the 64-bit, version 1.8.5.1 Installation Manager.

 5. When IBM Installation Manager is launched, in the Select packages to install window, select the packages that you want to install, and then click **Next** to continue.